-A. This calculator does not allow for one-off super contributions.
-If you are projecting an example of someone close to retirement you could change the super balance to reflect the lump sum contribution expected to be made.
+A. Yes, we do allow for additional non-concessional super contributions.
+If you are projecting an example of someone close to retirement you could also change the super balance to reflect the lump sum contribution expected to be made.

 If you require further assistance, contact us www.mprojections.com.au Email: team@mprojections.com.au